formkit/docs-content/getting-started/what-is-formkit.md

 ## Why FormKit?

 Forms seem simple.
 After all, a `<form>` and an `<input>` tag are all that's required.
 Yet, experienced engineers know that implementing production-ready forms is tedious and complicated.
-FormKit's key features where designed to solve these problems, while making form authoring efficient and enjoyable for developers:
+FormKit's key features were designed to solve these problems, while making form authoring efficient and enjoyable for developers:

 #### Key Features